Every state in Australia prohibits driving a car, truck, motorbike, boat or any other vehicle if you’ve consumed too much alcohol or any drugs.

 Drink Driving Charges Defence

 In other cases, our clients simply cannot afford to lose their driver’s licence at all.
 That means we have to try to find any possible defence open to them.
 Unlike other firms, McMillan Criminal Law has many years of experience on the Gold Coast and Brisbane in successfully raising all sorts of technical defences.

 In some cases that may involve a very careful calculation of the time that elapsed between the act of driving and the request made of the driver to provide a specimen of breath or blood.
 Or, in other matters, it could involve demonstrating that the officer who operated the breath analysis device was the same as that which initially required the driver to provide a specimen of breath.
 These types of unusual investigations can reveal errors that afford drivers a defence to a drink or drug driving charge.

-Of course, this firm also prepares and provides all of the common drink driving services such as work licence applications, removal of disqualification periods, and lifting of suspensions.
+Of course, we also prepare and provides all of the common drink driving services such as

 What if I've been caught driving under the influence of drugs and need a drug driving lawyer?

 There are cases, however, where the disqualification period is not the greatest concern – particularly in New South Wales with cases of high range drink driving.
 Unlike Queensland, that State has what is called a ‘Guideline Judgment’ in place, stating that imprisonment should not be considered unavailable for even first offences of high range drink and driving.
 So when faced with those types of matters I can rely on my thorough understanding of these cases and their application to demonstrate why prison is not right for my client.